 It is game day Sunday.
 Superbowl XLVIII is this Sunday and I think it is between the Seattle Seahawks and Denver Broncos.
 These are just words to me.
 I got this info from Superbowl’s official site!

-At every Superbowl party I have been to, there is
+At every Superbowl party or any summer grilling sessions, there is always

 junk delicious food as far as the eye can see.